Balbader/BlackJack-game/README.md

 # BlackJack
 A simple BlackJack game built with JS to play in your browser.

+## Goals
+The goal of this project is to get familiar with functional programming concepts.

 ## Topics reviewed
 • arrays<br>
 • objects<br>